Japanese Study Tips/Resources and the JLPT

 Studying for the JLPT

 The content of Genki I is roughly equal to N5, Genki II to N4, and An Integrated Approach to N3.
 Around N3, JLPT-focused texts tend to be the most helpful.
-There is no shortage of texts available in larger Japanese book stores at reasonable prices.
+There is no shortage of texts available in Japanese book stores at reasonable prices.
 Spend some time browsing the texts in the store to decide which ones best fit your learning style.

 Practice tests are good for all tested skills: vocabulary, kanji, grammar, reading and listening.
 One full-length test for all five levels is available for free on the official website.
 Some recommended study resources include: